 - In September 2006, RTD began using new 40-foot hybrid buses in regular service.

 - In 2007, RTD introduced into service new, shorter, hybrid buses.

 - By 2010, RTD had 37 diesel-electric hybrid buses in operation, with plans to grow its fleet as new service would require.

 - In 2013, RTD will complete the conversion of 100% of its Stockton Metropolitan Area fleet to diesel-electric hybrid buses

-- On May 20, 2013, RTD will launch its first two all-electric Proterra buses, which represent the next evolution in clean, quiet, and economical transportation technology.
+- On May 20, 2013, RTD launched its first two all-electric Proterra buses, which represent the next evolution in clean, quiet, and economical transportation technology.